-In these past years, we have seen a tremendous increase in the number of websites and internet user.
-There are now around 1.9 Billion websites and around 3 billion users of the internet, which is almost half of the world's population.
+In these past years, we have seen a tremendous increase in the number of websites and internet usage.
+There are now around 1.9 Billion websites and about 3 billion users of the internet, which is almost half of the world's population.
 You can find anything on the web from learning how to cook to make a website.
 People will find and view this content over and over.

 What is Cross Brower Compatibility?

 The foremost aim for any web developer is to provide all users with the same experience.
 If your website is not Cross-Browser Compatible, then your competitors will definitely benefit from it and will ultimately result in losing your customers to your competitors.
 You will be at a loss as having a beautiful website, but not working the same on every browser sucks.
 Many viewers won't return to your site when it does not open in their browsers, and potential customers won't choose your company as they may not find your website reliable.

 Now we have established the need for Cross-Compatibility; the next step is how to make a website cross-browser compatible.

 The web developer has built a website, and it is running seamlessly on let's say his favorite browser Chrome.
 Issues will occur when you decide to test it on other browsers like IE, Firefox, Safari, etc. You might notice that everything on your website that was working flawlessly before, now is not running the same on other browsers or giving errors.

 Here are some ways by which you can make your website cross compatible-